 Apple currently offers 4 new models of iPad: iPad Air 2, the iPad Air, the iPad Mini 3 and iPad Mini 2.
 The iPad Air and and Air 2 are 10″ tablets, and pilots considering a new iPad should definitely steer towards the iPad Air 2.
 This new model significantly improves on previous full-size iPad designs by including a fingerprint ID sensor in the home button, much faster processor and antireflective screen coating.
 While still not perfect, this new screen technology really cuts now on sun glare and you’ll appreciate the faster processor when working with charts and weather or synthetic vision.
 The iPad Air 2 also offers the option to upgrade the internal storage capacity up to 128GB, where the iPad Air maxes out at 32GB.

 If you’re looking for an iPad with a smaller footprint consider the iPad mini.
 This version measures 7.87″ by 5.3″ and will be a better fit in cockpits with tighter constraints.
 There are 2 versions of the iPad Mini: the new iPad Mini 3 and previous-generation iPad Mini 2.
-While neither iPad Mini models include antireflective screen featured on the iPad Air 2, the The iPad Mini 3 has a much faster processor over the Mini 2 and includes the Touch ID fingerprint sensor in the home button.
+Neither iPad Mini models include antireflective screen featured on the iPad Air 2 and both contain the same A7 processor.
+The primary difference is the iPad Mini 3 includes the new Touch ID sensor in the home button, and can be upgraded to the larger 128GB storage capacity.

 If you’re currently flying with an iPad 1, 2 or 3, it’s time to consider an upgrade.
 There’s a noticeable decrease in performance when running the latest iOS software on these devices, and you’ll appreciate the lightning fast response when using advanced aviation features like synthetic vision and ADS-B weather on the newer iPad Air models.